dhellmann/pymotw/PyMOTW/plistlib/index.rst

    :literal:
    :start-after: #end_pymotw_header

-This example uses the ToString version of the write function to create an in-memory string instead of writing to a file.
+This example uses the ``writePlistToString()`` to create an in-memory string, instead of writing to a file.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'plistlib_binary_write.py'))